husnirama/SpokenLanguangeDetection/README.md

 # Spoken Languange Identifications

 Identify a spoken language using artificial intelligence (LID).
-The solution uses the convolutional neural network and long short term memory model in order to detect language specific phonemes.
+The solution uses the convolutional neural network and long short term memory model (not ready yet) in order to detect language specific phonemes.
 It supports 3 languages: English, German and Spanish.

 # Dataset